Fixing Marijuana Nutrients Deficiencies & Fertilizer Burn

 (Click to enlarge)

-As I’ve talked to agricultural scientists, examined marijuana grow room problems, and talked to marijuana growers worried about plant problems, I realize the usual way we talk about nutrients problems is not very helpful for marijuana growers.
+As I’ve talked to agricultural scientists, examined marijuana grow room problems, and talked to marijuana growers worried about plant problems, I realize the usual way we try to fix nutrients problems is not very helpful for marijuana growers.

 This kind of information is interesting and can be useful…sometimes.
 But the problem is, when you use those illustration charts and marijuana fertilizer information, you often create more problems than you solve.
 Here’s why: